theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 Rust also happens to be my favourite among the five languages discussed in this post.

-The following are two great projects that have done in Rust:
+The following are two great projects that have been done in Rust:

 >* [Redox](https://www.redox-os.org/): This is a micro-kernel based OS written entirely in Rust.
 * [Servo](https://servo.org/): A browser engine developed by Mozilla Research in conjunction with Samsung.